Therapy for Anxiety

 Therapy is one of the most effective treatments for anxiety.
 In a safe, confidential space, you'll:

-• Understand your anxiety — Learn what triggers your anxiety and how it shows up in your body and mind
+• Understand your anxiety: Learn what triggers your anxiety and how it shows up in your body and mind

-• Challenge anxious thoughts — Identify unhelpful thought patterns (like catastrophizing or "what if" thinking) and replace them with more balanced perspectives
+• Challenge anxious thoughts: Identify unhelpful thought patterns (like catastrophizing or "what if" thinking) and replace them with more balanced perspectives

-• Learn coping skills — Build practical tools to manage anxiety in the moment, including breathing techniques, grounding exercises, and mindfulness
+• Learn coping skills: Build practical tools to manage anxiety in the moment, including breathing techniques, grounding exercises, and mindfulness

-• Face your fears gradually — Through gentle exposure, you can reduce avoidance and rebuild confidence
+• Face your fears gradually: Through gentle exposure, you can reduce avoidance and rebuild confidence

-• Address underlying issues — Explore past experiences or life circumstances that may contribute to your anxiety
+• Address underlying issues: Explore past experiences or life circumstances that may contribute to your anxiety

-• Regain control — Therapy helps you stop living in fear and start living your life
+• Regain control: Therapy helps you stop living in fear and start living your life

 You don't have to white-knuckle your way through anxiety.
 Therapy provides tools, support, and lasting relief.

-Evidence-Based Approaches I Use
+Evidence-Based Approaches We Use

 Cognitive Behavioral Therapy (CBT)